drcircuit/drcircuit.github.io/posts/code-writing-a-blog-with-no-libraries-01-the-todo-app.md

 }
 ```

 I also create a couple of functions to create the icons, this is just to make things more readable and keep the functions short.
 This is my personal preference.
 I prefer to keep functions to a maximum of 12-15 lines.
 I feel the code is more readable that way.
-Because source code is 90% for humans, and not machines.
+Because source code is 90% for humans and not machines.

 ```javascript
 function createIcon(icon, evt) {